poof-backup/poof/README.md

 # poof backup

-poof backup - 2-way secure data sync/backup/restore against a cloud drive.
+poof backup - 2-way secure data sync/backup/restore against cloud storage.

-Backup of local file system directories to a cloud drive or other storage, in a secure manner, and preserving the original files' attributes for later recovery.
+Backup of local file system directories to cloud storage or other storage, in a secure manner, and preserving the original files' attributes for later recovery.
 The poof! tool offers additional security options:

 - Secure delete the local file system files upon successful process completion
 - Encrypt the remote copies
+- Eliminates all traces of itself in the local file system

 poof! leverages tried-and-true tools to perform its tasks: